From BaseX Documentation

 WEB-INF/web.xml file in the WAR archive (WAR files are simple ZIP files).
 Refer to the sample web.xml of the basex-api package.

-Different credentials can be assigned to the REST and WebDAV service by specifying local init parameters.
+Different credentials can be assigned to a service by specifying local init parameters.
 In the following example, an alternative user is specified for the REST service:

 <servlet> <servlet-name>REST</servlet-name> <servlet-class>org.basex.http.rest.RESTServlet</servlet-class> <init-param> <param-name>org.basex.user</param-name> <param-value>rest-user</param-value> </init-param> </servlet>